-1. Continue to manage the existing problem material management programs; 2.
-Continue to work with outlaying cities/townships within the County to host spring/fall cleanup days to address problem and bulky items; 3.
-The County is still meeting the recycling goals within the County, but in recent years seen a decrease in the amount being recycled by businesses due to the amount area businesses that have closed.
-Continue to investigate and develop programs to increase commercial recycling efforts and reporting within the County; 4.
-Work with the residential recycling program managers on lowering their cost and increase their recycling rates; 5.
+5. The County is still meeting the recycling goals within the County, but in recent years seen a decrease in the amount being recycled by businesses due to the amount area businesses that have closed.
+Continue to investigate and develop programs to increase commercial recycling efforts and reporting within the County; 6.
+Work with the residential recycling program managers on lowering their cost and increase their recycling rates; 7.
 Potential bio-mass markets.
 Once a long term demand is established, develop a contract for utilizing the brush that comes into the landfill.